 Ctrl+F9 — open the “Terminal — Trade” window and switch the focus into it, allowing trading operations to be entered via the keyboard.

-If you are looking to improve your forex trading and need strategies and guidance for doing so, read the Forex Strategies Guide for Day and Swing Traders.
+If you are looking to improve your forex trading and need strategies and guidance for doing so, check out my Forex Strategies Guide for Day and Swing Traders.
 Over 300 pages of Forex basics and 20+ Forex strategies for profiting in the 24-hours-a-day Forex market.
 This isn’t just an eBook, it’s a course to build your skill step by step.

 By Cory Mitchell, CMT